not-a-feature/savanna/README.md

 ## What is Savanna?

-Savanna is an open source pretraining framework for alternative architectures.
+Savanna is an open-source pretraining framework for alternative architectures.
 It is built on top of components from other open-source projects, including:
 * [DeepSpeed](https://github.com/microsoft/DeepSpeed): ZeRO sharding
 * [GPT-NeoX](https://github.com/EleutherAI/gpt-neox): general repository structure, configuration
 * [TransformerEngine](https://github.com/NVIDIA/TransformerEngine): FP8 support